-Spinach is a vegetable rich in zinc.
+Spinach is a zinc rich vegetable which is one of the best DHT blocker food.
 This means it contains phytosterol, which blocks DHT production and reduces areas on the scalp and hair follicles to which DHT can attach itself.

 White Mushroom as a DHT blocker

-Like spinach, white mushrooms are rich in zinc and contain phytosterol.
+Like spinach, white mushroom is a zinc rich food that also contains phytosterol.
 It also contains vitamin D and pantothenic acid, which help in growing thick hair on the scalp.

 Kale as a DHT blocker

-Kale is another vegetable containing phytosterol to block off DHT.
-It also contains Isothiocyanates which play a primary role in detoxifying excess hormones from the body.
+Kale is another zinc rich vegetable containing phytosterol to block off DHT.
+This natural DHT blocker food also contains Isothiocyanates which play a primary role in detoxifying excess hormones from the body.

 Lycopene is a plant nutrient with antioxidant properties.